 The Ann Mason Project is located in west-central Nevada, approximately 75 kilometres southeast of Reno, 45 kilometres southeast of Carson City (the capital of Nevada), and 7 kilometres west of the town of Yerington.
-The Ann Mason Project is situated within the Yerington Mining District, a historical copper mining district that covers the eastern side of the Ann Mason Project in Lyon County.
-It is centered at approximately latitude 39°00' N and longitude 119°18' W, within both Douglas and Lyon Counties.
+The eastern side of the Ann Mason Project is situated within the Yerington Mining District, a historical copper mining district in Lyon County.
+The Ann Mason Project is centered at approximately latitude 39°00' N and longitude 119°18' W, within both Douglas and Lyon Counties.

-The Ann Mason Project comprises both mineral rights to unpatented lode claims on public land administered by the BLM, and title to patented lode claims.
-It is necessary for unpatented claim owners or their lessees to perform the following acts annually in order to maintain the claims in good standing: (1) on or before September 1 (the beginning of the assessment year), the owner/lessee must pay a claim maintenance fee of \$155.00 per claim along with an Affidavit and Notice of Intent to Hold to the State Office of the BLM in which the claim is located; (2) on or before November 1, the owner/lessee must record an Affidavit that the BLM required fees have been paid and Notice of Intent to Hold for the previous claim maintenance year in the county in which the claims are located.
+The Ann Mason Project comprises both mineral rights to unpatented claims on public land administered by the BLM, and title to patented claims.
+It is necessary for unpatented claim owners or their lessees to perform the following acts annually in order to maintain the claims in good standing: (1) on or before September 1 (the beginning of the assessment year), the owner/lessee must pay a claim maintenance fee of \$155.00 per claim to the State Office of the BLM in which the claim is located; and (2) on or before November 1, the owner/lessee must record an Affidavit and Notice of Intent to Hold in the county in which the claims are situated.
 The Affidavit and Notice of Intent to Hold must be accompanied by a fee equal to \$10.50 per claim plus a nominal fee for county document recording.
-A Notice of Intent to Hold has been recorded with Douglas and Lyon Counties and with the BLM for the 2014 annual assessment year which ended at noon on September 1, 2014.
-The required annual mining claim maintenance fees in the amount of \$155.00 per claim have been paid to the BLM for the 2015 assessment year which began on September 1, 2014.
+A Notice of Intent to Hold has been recorded with Douglas and Lyon Counties for the 2016 annual assessment year which began at noon on September 1, 2015, and ends at noon on September 1, 2016.
+The required annual mining claim maintenance fees in the amount of \$155.00 per claim and the appropriate recording fees have been paid to the BLM and Lyon and Douglas Counties for the 2016 assessment year.
 Title to unpatented mining claims is subject to the paramount title of the United States.